yavda1/yavda1/README.md

 ### Hi there 👋

-I'm decently experienced in python, I can do java but if I get the chance I'll use python.
-I am currently learning web development but I'm not very good yet.
-I'll do something with this later but for now this is it.
-Thanks!
+I'm decently experienced in python, I can do java and javascript but if I get the chance I'll use python.
 Website:
 https://www.yavda1.ga/
 <!--